Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 If your cat is already eating high-fiber cat food, try low-fiber food to see if that improves his stool quality.
 Skip to the section on low-residue food below.

 Speaking of Fiber–Does Pumpkin Firm Up Cat Stool?

 Canned pumpkin seems to be the internet’s answer to all pet diarrhea!
 The idea is that the fiber in pumpkin is enough to stop a cat’s diarrhea.
-The truth is that while it has a moderate amount of fiber for a natural food, it doesn’t have nearly as much fiber as high fiber cat food.
+The truth is that while it has a moderate amount of fiber for natural food, it doesn’t have nearly as much fiber as high-fiber cat food.

 Low Fiber (Low Residue) Food

 Low-residue is a term used especially on prescription diets.
 It means the food is highly digestible and the volume of feces produced by cats eating it is smaller.
 These foods usually have a lower fiber content along with high-quality protein.

 Purina ONE Sensitive Skin & Stomach